LINKIWI/orion-web/README.md

 You'll need any recent version of Node, `npm`, and a working deployment of [`orion-server`](https://github.com/LINKIWI/orion-server).

-First and foremost, create a [MapBox API token](https://www.mapbox.com/help/how-access-tokens-work/) for your deployment.
+First and foremost, create a [Mapbox API token](https://www.mapbox.com/help/how-access-tokens-work/) for your deployment.
 This is used to render the interactive map.

 Get the source code and bootstrap the application: